 For those looking to jump in with two feet and create their own self-sufficient supply of collected rainwater, Michael Reynold’s Earthship books are irreplaceable.
 His experience-led diagrams, instructions, and philosophy behind his self-sufficient house designs are fantastic.
 So inspiring, in fact, that my husband and I are using his books to build our new house on our homestead.

-There are also quite a few off-grid YouTubers and bloggers who have built and implemented rainwater catchment systems as their primary sources of water.
+There are also quite a few off-grid YouTubers and bloggers who have built and implemented rainwater harvesting systems as their primary sources of water.
 “Off-Grid” with Doug and Stacy, “An American Homestead”, and Starry Hilder all have videos detailing their daily use of these independent systems, and most of them are active enough online that you could probably contact them with specific questions.

-Rainwater Systems To Consider
+Rainwater Harvesting Systems To Consider

 This is a weekend project that anyone could benefit from.
 You can buy a rain barrel, or you can DIY your own.
 Our rain barrel in the city was a food-grade, 50-gallon barrel that had once held jalapeño peppers!